Cohorts and Learning Communities

 STEP partners with the CEAS advising office to build manageable schedules for each student cohort during summer orientation.
 Some students may be ineligible for a STEP cohort if they are in the marching band or WMU athletics due to class requirements, although many times exceptions can be made.
 Students who have AP or IB or dual enrollment credits may also have difficulty with placement if their incoming math level is above Calc I. Students not placed in a STEP cohort will still have access to all success programs and resources associated with STEP.
 Students can also opt out of a STEP cohort during summer orientation.

 Each cohort is lead by a STEP faculty or staff mentor.
 Some mentors serve as the instructor for the cohort’s anchor class.
 A few, due to major, do not have an anchor course, however they still have a STEP mentor.
 In addition to providing academic guidance, the mentors organize co-curricular activities to help students learn about the STEM professions.
 STEP mentors meet monthly to share the needs of each student population so help can be dispatched via STEP.
 Fall welcome groups are built based on the STEP cohorts so students can begin meeting other students in their group during their first week at WMU, even before classes start.

-How do i sign up for a community
+How do I sign up for a community?

 During the online sign-up process, you will be asked to select a living learning community if you are interested in living in one.
 Simply select your preferred community and indicate the residence hall it’s located in as your first-choice building.
-Space is limited after May 15, so list an additional three residence hall preferences.
+Space is limited after May 15, so list three additional residence hall preferences.

 Current WMU students interested in living in a learning community should come to the Residence Life office to sign up.